urioja/EDA-Based_SCA_ToyExample/README.md

 The EDA-Based PA can be implemented by modifying the "evaluation" part and performing some kind of PA (Template attack, Machine learning, Deep Learning, etc.) on a set of traces instead of just count the number of ones in each string (Individual).

-Coded with Apache NetBeans IDE 12.1.
+Coded with Apache NetBeans IDE 12.1. (main class => eda.sca.EDASCA)

 ## References
 <a id="1">[1]</a>